december403/AJBI-based-_color_blending/README.md

 In "main.cpp", line 21, 22, 23 change parameters used in algorithm.

-#### How to enable parallel processing feature
+#### How to disable parallel processing feature

-In "main.cpp", comment out line 111 and uncomment line 113 will enable the parallel processing feature.
+In "main.cpp", comment out line 113 and uncomment line 111 will disable the parallel processing feature.

+### Enviroment
+* Windos 10 64-bit
+* Visual Studio 2019
+* Visual Studio platform toolset LLVM-clang
+* ISO C++ 17